georgelovegrove/GeorgeWebsite/README.md

 - Add change password page
 - Integrate Babel into project
 - Add in dev and prod build scripts
-- Integrate Sass, Less or PostCSS to separate CSS file and reduce complexity

 ### Eventually TODOS

 - Add a date picker to add project form, validate the dates and then also order projects by date on the homepage
 - Add an image uploader instead of a base64 string that resizes the image and saves it as a base64 string in the projects collection
-- Store user and projects information in external database